-- Income protection, protects your income – 75% of your salary is paid.
-Number of days to wait to be paid could be 30, 60 or 90 depending on your unused sick, annual and long service leave and your personal debt position.
-Most policies pay for two years or to age 65, a very big difference so take note.
+- Income Protection protects your income – typically paying you 75% of your salary when a successful clam is made.
+The number of days to wait to be paid could be 30, 60 or 90 depending on your unused sick, annual, and long service leave and your personal debt position.
+Most policies pay for two years or to age 65, a very big difference, so take note.

 - Life Insurance – if you have family and debts, you probably should have life insurance.
 A common misconception is to only insure the ‘bread winner.’
 If you have young children with a spouse at home, the replacement costs, not working, caring for children that have just lost a parent can be enormous.
 Consider your position.

 - TPD –TPD stands for Totally and Permanently Disabled and this insurance is for when you are still breathing but unable to do much else.
-As morbid as it sounds, it is actually much more expensive to be alive and in this state than if you sadly passed away.
+As morbid as it sounds, it is much more expensive to be alive and, in this state, than if you sadly passed away.

 Firstly replacement of income.
 If you suffer a trauma event, it is likely that you will need some time off work; therefore a lump sum payment can replace your income so you can concentrate on treatment, rehabilitation and spending time with family.
 Household bills and living expenses will continue so payment could assist with these.

 Repayment of debt is also important.
 A trauma event could result in partial or total disability, with the likelihood of returning to work in the same capacity minimal, or you might not be able to work at all.
 This means it is unlikely you will be able to generate the same, if any, income as before.
 Consequently you will need to consider how you would repay your debts, including your mortgage.